m-sharp/wedding-website/README.md

 ## Required Environment Variables

-- `EmailPassword` - App password for email account.
+- `EMAILPASSWORD` - App password for email account.
+- `DBHOST` - Hostname of database.
+- `DBUSER` - Username to connect to the database with.
+- `DBPASSWORD` - Password to connect to the database with.
+- `DBPORT` - Port to connect to database on.

 ## Acknowledgements